Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Propane Tank with Propane

-A propane tank with propane is typically a steel vessel for storing the gas.
+An LPG or propane tank with propane gas is typically a steel vessel for storing the gas.

 Homes and small businesses typically use either 45kg gas bottles or the larger 90kg or 210kg propane tank with propane.

-BBQ propane tanks come in 9kg and 4kg propane gas bottle sizes.
+A BBQ propane tank with propane gas comes in 9kg and 4kg propane gas bottle sizes.

 A propane tank is considered low pressure versus high pressure cylinders, as used with CNG.